lordmulder/DynamicAudioNormalizer/README.md

 For details about the SoX command-line syntax, please refer to the [SoX documentation](http://sox.sourceforge.net/sox.html), or type ``DynamicAudioNormalizerSoX.exe --help-effect dynaudnorm`` for a list of available options.

+## FFmpeg Integration Usage ##

+Furthermore, the Dynamic Audio Normalizer now is also available as an audio filter in [**FFmpeg**](https://www.ffmpeg.org/), a complete, cross-platform solution to record, convert and stream audio and video.
+Thanks to *Paul B Mahol* for porting Dynamic Audio Normalizer code to FFmpeg.

+Since the Dynamic Audio Normalizer has been committed to the official FFmpeg codebase, you can use *any* FFmpeg binary &ndash; the Dynamic Audio Normalizer distribution package does **not** contain FFmpeg binaries.
+Just be sure to grab an *up-to-date* FFmpeg that has the "dynaudnorm" filter integrated.
+Windows users can download ready-made FFmpeg binaries [here](http://ffmpeg.zeranoe.com/builds/).
+Linux users install FFmpeg from the package manager of their distribution or [build](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu) it themselves.
+If the FFmpeg included with your distribution is too old, find recent Linux binaries [here](http://johnvansickle.com/ffmpeg/).

+When working with FFmpeg, the Dynamic Audio Normalizer can be invoked by adding the "dynaudnorm" audio filter, using the "-af" switch:
+``ffmpeg.exe -i "in_original.wav" -af dynaudnorm "out_normalized.wav"``

+For details about the FFmpeg command-line syntax, please refer to the [FFmpeg documentation](https://ffmpeg.org/ffmpeg-filters.html#dynaudnorm), see the [FFmpeg filtering guide](https://trac.ffmpeg.org/wiki/FilteringGuide), or type ``ffmpeg.exe -h full | more`` for a list of available options.

 # VST Plug-In Usage #